agersant/crystal/docs/extensions/oop/index.md

 {: .warning}
 Use this feature with restraint or not at all.
 Inappropriate usage can make your code slow and difficult to read.

-It is possible to create transparent links from method of one object to another.
+It is possible to transparently forward method calls from one object to another.
 This is the mechanism which allows you to call any [Component](/crystal/api/ecs/component) method directly on the [Entity](/crystal/api/ecs/entity) that owns said component.

 In the example below, we define a `Bear` class where each instances owns a `Honeypot` object.
 We alias the bears to their respective honeypots, so that honeypot methods can be called from the bear objects.